-Legislation for real- estate is quite strict in Thailand.
+Legislation for real estate is quite strict in Thailand.
 In order to protect the interests of Thai citizens, the sale of land to foreigners is prohibited.
-However there are several ways to register property, allowing foreigners to own the property.
-One of them is the Foreign Freehold ownership.
+However, there are several ways to register property, allowing foreigners to own the property.
+One of them is foreign freehold ownership.
 Freehold gives the owner the right to sell or rent property, to transfer by inheritance or by donation and this can be done at the owner’s discretion.

-According to Thai law, a foreigner cannot own land however there are 2 options in which to register the property as a foreign citizen.
-One of them is the registration of the land via a freehold Thai company.
+The second option through which property can be registered by a foreign citizen is the registration of the land via a freehold Thai company.
 The formation of a Thai company is quite simple, given the availability of a competent lawyer.
-The law allows a foreigner to own a 49% stake in the company allowing owners to manage a property without restrictions.
-However 51%, as a rule, belongs to nominal persons of Thai nationality.
+The law allows a foreigner to own a 49% stake in the company, allowing owners to manage a property without restrictions.
+However, as a rule, 51% belongs to nominal persons of Thai nationality.
 The company’s charter prescribes that the director and sole disposer of the bank account is a foreign citizen.
 The director also receives the right to the sole disposal of the company’s real estate.
 At the same time, a house or a villa on a company-owned plot of land is registered separately under the foreigner’s full ownership.
-This scheme gives additional guarantees to a foreign citizen, since the land and the house located on it cannot be separated from each other.
-The creation and management of the company also carries some tax obligations and additional annual expenses.
+This scheme gives additional guarantees to a foreign citizen since the land and the house located on it cannot be separated from each other.
+The creation and management of the company also carry some tax obligations and additional annual expenses.

-To conclude such a transaction, it is necessary to comply with some legal formalities, for example, a mandatory condition for the purchase, is the transfer of funds for purchase from abroad.
+To conclude such a transaction, it is necessary to comply with some legal formalities.
+For example, a mandatory condition for the purchase is the transfer of funds for the purchase from abroad.
 The contract is used to register the property at the Land Department, which is the sole government institution that registers the transfer of property rights.
-After that, the new owner receives a Chanote (Land Title Deed), there is a complete description of the plot of land, its history, size, boundaries, as well as information of the division of the land and registered transactions.
-Chanote gives the owner the right to dispose of a piece of land at his own discretion, for example, rent and sell.
+After that, the new owner receives a Chanote (Land Title Deed), which has a complete description of the plot of land, its history, size, boundaries, information regarding the division of the land and registered transactions.
+A Chanote gives the owner the right to dispose of a piece of land at his own discretion, for example, by lease or sale.